st-pasha/datatable-lab/README.md

 # datatable-lab

-Testing grounds for experimenting with different ways to improve performance of datatable
+Testing grounds for experimenting with different ways to improve performance of datatable.
+Each folder contains a separate experiment.